Fran-Moine/Fran-Moine/README.md

 # Hi, I’m @Fran-Moine
-I'm a seventeen-year-old guy who is into coding, maths, electricty and physics. <br>
+I'm a seventeen-year-old guy who likes coding, maths, electricty and physics. <br>
 <hr>
-Currently, I only use GitHub for one project.
-Feel free to suggest any improvements.
+Currently, I do not intend to use GitHub for other purpose than working with personal projects.

 <!---
 Fran-Moine/Fran-Moine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.